Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Introduction

 In this work, we investigate the influence of nanostructuring on the thermoelectric coefficients ($\sigma$, $S$, and $k$) of multilayer graphene.
-Due to its well-known properties and ease of manipulation, graphene serves as an ideal 2D test-bed for exploring geometric modifications aimed at enhancing thermoelectric performance.
-We apply a nanomesh patterned consisting of a hexagonal array of holes, with measured pore diameters $d$ of $\sim$ 360 nm and neck width $w$ of $\sim$ 160 nm with the objective of minimally impacting charge transport while mostly affecting thermal transport.
-The device architecture enables a comprehensive comparaison of the thermoelectric properties of the same material, where nanomeshing is applied to only a selected region.
-The applied nanomesh results in suppressed thermal transport, enhanced thermopower, and minimally impacted charge transport, highlighting the different scattering lengths of phonons and electrons.
-We report a twofold increase in the device power factor, $PF=S^2\sigma$, at room temperature, and almost a threefold decrease in thermal conductivity, measured by modulated thermoreflectance.
-The resulting potential enhancement of the room temperature thermoelectric figure of merit, $ZT=PF\;T/k$ (where $T\approx$ 308$\;$K), is estimated to be a factor of 4–5.
-These findings demonstrate that nanostructuring by a network of holes offers an effective route for significantly improving the thermoelectric performance of multilayer graphene, opening new avenues for engineering advanced nanomeshed approaches for energy conversion technologies based on a large panel of 2D materials.
+Due to its well-established electric and thermal properties and ease of manipulation, here graphene serves as an ideal 2D test-bed for exploring geometric modifications aimed at controlling the thermoelectric parameters.
+We apply a nanomesh patterned consisting of a hexagonal array of holes, with pore diameters $d$ and neck width $w$ in the few hundreds of nanometers range, with the objective of minimally impacting charge transport while mostly affecting thermal transport.
+The FET-like device architecture enables a comprehensive comparaison of the thermoelectric coefficients of the same material, where nanomeshing is applied to only a selected region.
+We measure the thermal conductivity by modulated thermoreflectance (MTR) on equivalent supported nanomeshed and pristine graphene flakes.
+The applied nanomesh results in enhanced thermopower and suppressed effective electrical and thermal conductivities.
+While the reduction in the electrical conductivity is in good agreement with classical expectations for porous media, we observe a threefold decrease in the thermal conductivity, indicating a stronger impact of the chosen geometry on the phonon mean free path, going beyond the classical predictions.
+These findings demonstrate that nanostructuring by a network of holes provides an effective route to significantly control the thermoelectric coefficients of multilayer graphene, opening new avenues for engineering advanced nanomeshed approaches for energy conversion technologies based on a larger panel of 2D materials.